 Sign the preliminary contract (compromesso).
 This legally binding contract is drawn up by the estate agent and commits both parties to the transfer of ownership on the terms and conditions agreed to.
 At this stage, a deposit of at least 10 percent of the purchasing price must be made.

 Commission a final conveyance and legal check.
 This must be done by a licensed Italian notary (notaio).
 The estate agent can recommend one.

 Sign the deeds of sale (rogito).
 This is done before a notary with a translator present if one doesn’t speak Italian.
-At this point the remaining amount due for the sale must be paid to the seller.
+At this point, the remaining amount due for the sale must be paid to the seller.

 Ensure the notary registers the sale at the local land registry (ufficio dell' agenzia del territorio).

-Financing property in Italy
+Finances involved in buying property in Italy

 Expats can apply for a mortgage in Italy or from a lender in their home country that is registered to lend mortgage funds in Italy.
-Anyone can apply for a mortgage in Italy if they have enough capital, but that doesn’t necessarily mean they’ll be granted one.
+Anyone can apply for a mortgage in Italy if they have enough capital, but that doesn’t necessarily mean that they’ll be granted one.

 Before applying, expats should note that they’ll need more than just the purchase price to cover the cost of the property.
 There are many taxes and fees involved.

 The mortgage structure in Italy is very different from what expats may be used to, so while the base rate may seem low (often as low as two percent), other charges will apply.
 Set-up fees are higher, there’s less competition and banks are unlikely to lend expats the whole property value.
 For these reasons and more, expats should secure the services of an independent financial adviser.

 ►For more information about the process of buying property, read Purchasing Italian property the right way